6 Travel Destinations for Dog-Friendly Winter Fun

 - opens in a new tab

-Tips to avoid boredom when cooped up during all this winter weather.
+Avoid boredom when cooped up inside all winter.